-Use the Navigator to work with your local workspace, projects, and files as well as browse ArcGIS Online or on-premise ArcGIS Enterprise to exchange data with your colleagues over the cloud.
+Use the Navigator window to work with your local workspace, projects, and files as well as browse ArcGIS Online or on-premises ArcGIS Enterprise to exchange data with your colleagues over the cloud.
 You can open this window by selecting Window > Navigator from the main menu.

 The following lists the available spaces for content:

 Shows the files and folders of the current workspace on your computer.

 If you modify files in the workspace outside of CityEngine (for example, by editing a file using the operating system's file explorer or an external program), you have to refresh the Navigator window.
 To do this, choose File > Refresh Workspace or press F5.